tradingview-pine-seeds/docs/guide/repo.md

 ## Check the data upload

-The data is regularly validated and uploaded to the TradingView storage.
+Data is regularly checked and loaded into TradingView storage by action __Check data and create pr__.
+The results of the checks are written to the log of this action.

+After updating the data files and completing the action, examine the log for errors.

-- Go to repository [Actions] tab
+- Go to repository __Actions__ tab
 - Check action log __Check data and create pr__

-This action checks the data.
 The [data requirements][_data] are listed in the tables.
 In the log, we write which field failed the check and why.

 ## Additional repository

-If you add anything other than data to the fork of our repository - Pull Request will fail.
+If you add anything other than data to the fork of our repository - _Pull Request_ will fail.
 To automatically pull the data - create a separate repository with data.

 Here you can automate data preparation before uploading to the main repository.